Braun-Alex/chat/README.md

 ## License 📋

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT license - see the LICENSE.md file for details.